streamnative/pulsar-io-aws-eventbridge/docs/io-aws-eventbridge-sink.md

 In addition to these three parameters that control flush behavior, [in AWS EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-putevent-size.html), batches larger than 265KB per write are not allowed.
-So, when buffered message larger than 256KB, will trigger flush.
+So, when the buffered message is larger than 256KB, it will trigger a flush.

 ## Retry Put